-For students who choose to write an integrative thesis, the Master of Arts in Discipleship and Christian Formation (MADCF) Thesis provides the student the opportunity to demonstrate (1) a critical awareness of his or her personal call to ministry, (2) advanced knowledge and understanding of a chosen area of ministry focus, and (3) the ability to creatively project the practical application of scholarship.
+For students who choose to write an integrative thesis, the MADCF Thesis provides the student the opportunity to demonstrate (1) a critical awareness of his or her personal call to ministry, (2) advanced knowledge and understanding of a chosen area of ministry focus, and (3) the ability to creatively project the practical application of scholarship.
 It is an exercise of theoria aimed at praxis.
 As such, it should establish the student's ability to integrate his or her story of personal faith with scholarly research and to use that integration to creatively project ministry practice.
 Through this process the student will address a theoretical problem within discipleship ministry and offer a solution for the problem.

-Students should consult with his/her academic advisor during the term prior to registering for the thesis regarding the thesis topic.
+Students should consult with his or her academic advisor during the term prior to registering for the thesis regarding the thesis topic.
 The student must make a public summative presentation of the thesis.
 That presentation must also include a presentation of the student's portfolio demonstrating successful achievement of the degree outcomes.